The Captain (novel): Plot summary

 Things come to a head in a particularly disastrous convoy of which few of the participating ships survive to reach their destination.
-(Both De Hartog's book and MacLean's seem to be inspired by – though not be following in every detail – the case of the historical ill-fated Convoy PQ 17 of July 1942).
+In an author's note beginning the book, De Hartog notes the similarity between this episode in his book and the case of the historical ill-fated Convoy PQ 17 of July 1942 before going on to say emphatically that The Captain is a work of fiction.

 Harinxma loses his ship, and very nearly his life, but purely by chance a depth charge falling from the ship sinks a German U-boat as well.
 He pulls from the oily water and into the lifeboat a German boy who was a cook's mate on the submarine and is its only survivor (and who would become a prosperous businessman in post-war Germany and send each year a big box of cakes to his Dutch saviour).

 Sick and tired of war, Harinxma returns to London and confronts the formidable aging patriarch of the Kwel Company.
 He declares his firm decision to become a conscientious objector and quit the sea – and gets told "God has sown you on the bridge of a tugboat, and there you will grow".

 Eventually, a deep-seated feeling of loyalty to all the Dutch and British who sailed with him and went to the bottom impels Harinxma to indeed take up again command of a ship – but a completely unarmed one, where he would be exposed to the full risk of German attacks but not be in a position to kill anybody even inadvertently.

 This message reflects the position of de Hartog himself, who became more and more of a pacifist towards the end of the war years and eventually joined the outspokenly pacifist Quakers.
 What saves the book from becoming an ideological tract is the wry sense of humour evident even in manifestly non-humorous situations, and the first-person narrator's ability to laugh at himself.

 Harinxma returned in several later de Hartog books, such as The Commodore and The Centurion.